 Based in Derby, with placement opportunities at various Rolls-Royce sites throughout the UK.

 At Rolls-Royce, as well as training you for a well-paid career, we'll pay you a competitive salary from day one of your Apprenticeship.
-How much depends on your role and location, but you'll start on a minimum of £180 per week.
-By your third year, that could go up to £300 per week.
+How much depends on your role and location, but you'll start on around £10,795 a year.

 From the moment you join Rolls-Royce, you'll be a valuable member of the team and we'll make sure your work is well-rewarded.